 Recently we published two blogs outlining the new guidelines from the JCCP, one of which was the new licensing scheme.
 A new breakthrough within the industry where any aesthetic treatments performed without the legal licensing required would be considered an offence.
 The licensing scheme is to protect the general public by practitioners needing to show a certain standard of understanding along with premises standards.

-Since this was announced there has been further updated guidance in which cosmetic treatments, such as Botox and topical anaesthetic will no longer be allowed to be remotely prescribed.
+Since this was announced there has been further updated guidance in which cosmetic treatments, such as Botox and topical anaesthetic will no longer be allowed to be remotely prescribed (ban on remote prescribing).

-The press release published by the JCCP states:
+The press release (JCCP Update: Ban On Remote Prescribing) published by the JCCP states:

 In line with several Professional Statutory Regulators (the General Medical Council and the General Dental Council and in accordance with guidance set down by the Royal Pharmaceutical Society) the JCCP and the CPSA have set down their decision not to endorse or permit the remote prescribing of any prescription medicine when used for specifically for non-surgical cosmetic treatments.
 In such circumstances when a prescriber delegates treatment to other practitioners, then the JCCP would remind the prescriber that the patient remains under the oversight of the prescriber, requiring that the prescriber must be familiar with the patient through an initial face to face consultation and diagnostic assessment of the patient’s suitability for treatment.
 This applies to the routine/planned administration of medicines that are used specifically for cosmetic purposes, such as botulinum toxins, injected local anaesthetic or topical adrenaline, and the emergency use of medicines such as hyaluronidase.